curtishoughton/Penetration-Testing-Cheat-Sheet/Enumeration/SMTP/SMTP.md

 smtp-vuln-cve2011-1720.nse
 smtp-vuln-cve2011-1764.nse
 ```
+##### Enumerate Users

 The snmp-enum-users nse script can be used to enumerate users.
 The mode is provided within curly braces, such as `{VRFY}`.
 Replace `{MODE}` with either `{VRFY}`,`{EXPN}` or `{RCPT}`

 `nmap -v -p25 -n --script smtp-enum-users --script-args smtp-enum-users.methods={MODE} <IP Address>`

+##### SMTP Open Relay

+Nmap can also be used to check is the server is configured to relay emails from any location with the following command:

+`nmap -v -p25 --script smtp-open-relay <IP Address>`

+Nmap will return whether the server is configured to relay emails.

 #### SMTP-USER-ENUM Script